james-gould/azure-keyvault-emulator/docs/CONFIG.md

 You do not need to use `.NET Aspire` to run the emulator, but you will have to generate the certificates yourself.

 - First follow the [certificate generation instructions](CertificateUtilities/README.md) to prepare the certificates (3 minutes).
-- Follow the *Installing Certificates* section below to insert them into your host machine's Root Trust Store.
+- Follow the [installing certificates](#installing-certificates) section below to insert them into your host machine's Root Trust Store.
-- Place the generated files, `emulator.pfx` and `emulator.crt` into a directory that is unlikely to be accidentally deleted.
+- Place the generated files, `emulator.pfx` and `emulator.crt`, into a directory that is unlikely to be accidentally deleted.
     - Your local user directory is recommended, on Windows this would be `C:/Users/Name/keyvaultemulator/certs`.
 - Mount that directory as a `volume` to `certs/` when you start the container so the certificates can be installed into the API.
     - For Docker this would be using the `-v C:/Users/Name/keyvaultemulator/certs:certs/:ro`.